Codingpanda252/Codingpanda252/README.md

 ### 💡 What I Do

 * 🔭 **Metaverse & Web3**: Building futuristic solutions that merge tech, creativity, and meaningful change.
-* 🧠 **AI/ML Projects**: Finalist in **Adobe GenSolve**, top 5 percentile.
+* 🧠 **AI/ML Projects**: Secured top 5 percentile, **Adobe GenSolve**.
 Hands-on with AI solutions for customer support, virtual assistants, and smart manufacturing.
 * 🛠️ **Full-Stack Development**: Skilled in React, React Native, Node.js, Django, TypeScript, Tailwind, PostgreSQL, MongoDB, and more.
 * 🕹️ **Game & XR Dev**: Creator of **EduNEX XR**, **GlimmrXR**, and **MAITAVERSE** — immersive XR platforms for education, shopping, and events(Virtual Hackathons, Collaborations, Summits, and Workshops).
 * 🌊 **Sustainable Innovation**: Worked an MHD thruster for marine transport propulsion, reducing harm to underwater ecosystems and clean energy.